nathandelisle/routing-algorithm-visualizer/README.md

 To download map data for a region, first run: python data_acquisition.py You will be prompted to enter a location.
 Then, you can run python main.py to start the application.

-Detailed Output Mode:
 When Detailed Output Mode is enabled, the application will log detailed information to the console.
-This can help in identifying the exact behavior of the algorithms.
 To disable, set DETAILED_OUTPUT_MODE in route_finder.py to False.

 I hope you enjoy and find this cool. :)